MyBaBB/NightWatch/README.md

 # Honoring the Dutch

- ##  Rembrandt's paint of 1642 “Militia Company of District II under the Command of Captain Frans Banninck Cocq”
+ ##  Rembrandt's painting of 1642 “Militia Company of District II under the Command of Captain Frans Banninck Cocq”
- ##  AKA- "NightWATCH"
+ ##  AKA- "NightWatch"

  # Nightwatch Protocol